leanprover-community/lean4game/DOCUMENTATION.md

     rfl
 ```

-The first two arguments (name, attributes, and description) are optional.
-Thereafter you have a statement and a proof.
+##### Proof

-- The proof should always be a tactic proof, i.e. the `:= by` is mandatory.
+The proof must always be a tactic proof, i.e. `:= by` is a mandatory part of the syntax.

+There are a few extra tactics that help you structuring the proof:

-- In the proof you can use `Hint "text"` to display text if the goal state in-game matches the one where `Hint` is placed.
+- `Hint`: You can use `Hint "text"` to display text if the goal state in-game matches
+  the one where `Hint` is placed.
 For more options about hints, see below.
-- In the proof you can add a `Branch` that runs an alternativ tactic sequence, which helps setting `Hints` in different places.
-The `Branch` does not affect the main proof and does not need to finish any goals.
+- `Branch`: In the proof you can add a `Branch` that runs an alternativ tactic sequence, which
+  helps setting `Hints` in different   places.
+The `Branch` does not affect the main
+  proof and does not need to finish any goals.
+- `Template`/`Hole`: not implemented yet, but used to provide a sample proof template.

+##### Statement Name (optional)

-- If you specify a name (`MyNat.zero_add`), this lemma will be available in future levels.
-(Note that a future level must also import this level, so that Lean knows about the added statement).
+If you specify a name (`MyNat.zero_add`), this lemma will be available in future levels.
+(Note that a future level must also import this level,
+so that Lean knows about the added statement).

 The name must be *fully qualified*.
-- If you add a description (i.e. non-Lean exercise statement), it will be shown above the exercise.
-It supports Markdown (including katex).
+(TODO: is that still true?
+Did we implement namespaces?)

+##### Doc Comment (optional)

+There are three places where the documentation comment appears:

+1. as doc comment when hovering over the theorem
+2. as exercise description at the top of the level: ``Theorem `zero_add`: yada yada.``
+3. in the inventory.
+This can be overwritten by using
+  `LemmaDoc MyNat.zero_add "different yada yada"` as one might want to add a more detailed
+  description there including examples etc.

+Both latter points support Markdown (including katex).
+##### Attributes (optional)

+the `@[ attributes ]` prefix should work just like you know it from the `theorem` keyword.

 #### Introduction/Conclusion

-Optionally, you can add a `Introduction "some text"` and `Conclusion "some text"` to your level. the introduction will always be visible on top, the conclusion is displayed once the level is solved.
+Optionally, you can add a `Introduction "some text"` and `Conclusion "some text"` to your level.
+The introduction will be shown at the beginning, the conclusion is displayed once the level
+is solved.

 #### Lemmas/Tactics/Definitions